-A photograph can say thousands of words, but we still need a caption to help us understand the context.
+A photograph can say thousands of words.
+And when you caption a photo, it helps the viewer understand the context.

 Captions explain photos.
 They tell stories and provide information about what the viewer is looking at.
 We have collected 8 tips for perfect photo captions.

 A good photo caption is informative and catchy.
 It explains the story of the photograph and provides context.

 An outstanding photo caption can change the mood of the image.
 It can lead to different interpretations.
 A good caption can turn an average picture into an iconic photograph that’s recognized around the world.

 Consider the picture of the kissing couple below.
 You might be familiar with the image as it is one of the most iconic photographs in history.